Jasper–Prince Rupert train: Present time

 The train operates three times weekly, departing Jasper on Wednesday, Friday and Sunday.
 The return-service departs Prince Rupert on the same days of the week.
 The journey takes two days with an overnight stop at Prince George.

 The train offers Economy Class, and twice a week in the summer, Touring Class service.
 Touring Class provides exclusive access to the Panoramic Dome car and the Park car.
 When Touring Class is available, Economy Class passengers are restricted from the dome cars; sandwiches, drinks, and other snack items are sold by the attendants at the passenger's seat.
 Touring Class passengers are served three meals per day in the Panoramic Dome car and staff provide commentary throughout the journey.

 The train offers connections at Prince Rupert between the BC Ferries service to Port Hardy and Haida Gwaii, the Alaska Marine Highway service to points in southeast Alaska, and a connection at Jasper to the Via Rail Canadian to Vancouver and Toronto.

 Patronage and subsidy

 A significant portion of the traffic on the train originates with a Jasper-based tour that offers a day-time package west to Dunster or east from McBride, with the opposite leg completed by bus.

-Timetables

 Scenery

 The departure from Jasper takes the train past Moose Lake, before traversing Mount Robson Provincial Park.
 In the early decades, passengers could alight onto the viewing platform 2.6 mi west of the station to view Mount Robson.
 The same was true above Bulkley Gate, near Hazelton.
 This section between Smithers and Terrace features mountain scenery, and the run east of Prince Rupert is beside the Skeena River.